 The main purpose of The Myers Way Elimination Diet is to determine which foods are causing problems for your immune system, ie to which foods you are sensitive or intolerant.
 We are looking for IgG or delayed reactions to foods rather than IgE or immediate reactions or allergies to foods.
 If you have an allergy to a food you likely already know it.
 For example if you eat a strawberry and break into a rash within an hour, you have an allergy to strawberries and that is an IgE reaction.
 If however you eat a bagel and two days later you have a headache or stuffy nose then that could be a sign of gluten intolerance and that is an IgG or delayed immune reaction.

 After doing The Myers Way Elimination Diet for at least two weeks, if your symptoms have improved you may then gradually add one food back in at a time every three days, making sure to eat at least three servings a day for three days and taking note of any symptoms such as headache, sneezing, fatigue or rash that may arise.

 If you notice any negative symptoms then continue to remove this food for your diet for at least 3-6 months.
 If no symptoms arise repeat the above steps with each of the remaining foods.

-If this sounds like a daunting task then I would recommend that you sign up for our The Myers Way Elimination Diet Nutritionist Guided Cleanse which is led by my Registered Dietician and Nutritionist, Brianne Herman, RD LD.
+If this sounds like a daunting task then I would recommend that you sign up for our The Myers Way Elimination Diet Nutritionist Guided Cleanse which is led by my Registered Dietitian/Nutritionists.

 Step Two: IgG Food Sensitivity Testing: